ozalpozqur/altogic-auth-remix/README.md

 }
 ```

-# Let's get to the most important point
+# Handling Authentication in Server Side
+This is the most important part of the project.
+We will handle authentication in server side.
+We will use altogic library to handle authentication in server side.

 Remix is a server side rendering tool, we will do some operations on the backend.
 So we need to create a folder named `utils/` in our `app/` directory and create a file named `auth.server.js` in it.